8

 3

 • About the two forms subcesivarum and subsecivas: look at the context.
 The one follows horarum, where the other follows horas which are different declensions of the word hora.
 The first is the genitive for the plural form, the other is the nomative for the plural form.
-Nov 19, 2020 at 16:02
+Commented Nov 19, 2020 at 16:02

 • Subsecivas is not the nom(in)ative, it's the accusative, but in any event, I was wondering what's going on with the C and S exchanging places.
-Nov 19, 2020 at 20:58
+Commented Nov 19, 2020 at 20:58

 • Could it be that the C, since it's before i/e, would be pronounced like in English, i.e. like an S?
 I know in Medieval Latin it had more of an tch (tʃ) sound, but at some point in English and French at least it became a full sibilant.
 I'm not sure what was going with Latin in Germany or if whoever wrote the title (publisher if not Wolff) made the error for that reason.